agila5/ppm-fire-occurrences/README.md

     ──────────────────────────────────────────────────────────────────────────────────────────────────

-**Please check that all necessary packages (or, at least, `targets`, `tarchetypes`, and `piggyback`) are installed before going to the next section.
-You will node a reasonably up-to-date Rstudio which includes the quarto software.**
+**Please check that all necessary packages (or, at least, `targets`, `tarchetypes`, `piggyback`, and `here`) are installed before going to the next section.
+You also need a reasonably up-to-date Rstudio version or, at least, a regular installation of `quarto` software.**

 ### Instructions